sapegin/sapegin.me/src/content/blog/naming.md

 - Reducing the scope or the lifespan of variables.
 - Choosing more specific names for symbols with larger scope or longer lifespan.
 - Choosing shorter names for symbols with small scope and short lifespan.
+- Replacing magic numbers with meaningfully-named constants.
+- Merging several constants representing a range or a scale into an object or enum.
 - Using destructuring to think less about inventing new names.
 - Choosing domain-specific names for local variables instead of more literal names.